z-ghazanfar/blockchain-real-estate-escrow/verifier/README.md

 3. Try to match the property ID in `mock-properties.json`.
 If no hit, it transforms the ID (e.g., `123-MAIN-ST-NY`) into a one-line address and calls the public US Census geocoding API.
 A match there confirms the address exists and produces an evidence URL.
-If both fail, it attempts to reach the seller’s metadata URI as a last resort.
+If both fail, it emits a rejection with a placeholder evidence URI so auditors know it was denied.
 4. Call `recordVerificationResult` with a boolean and an evidence URI derived from the successful lookup (Census URL, municipal portal, etc.).